jitesh-rathod/lending-club-case-study/README.md

 2. Interest Rate Influence :
     -   Interest rates below 10% have significantly lower chances of charged-off loans.
-    -   Interest rates above 16% have a higher likelihood of charged-off loans compared to other categories.
+    -   Interest rates above 16% have a higher likelihood of charged-off loans.
-    -   Charged-off proportions increase with higher interest rates.

 3. Loan Purpose Analysis :
-    -   Small business loans have the highest average interest rates, indicating greater risk.
-    -   Loans for small businesses and debt consolidation have higher chances of defaults.
+    -   Small business and debt consolidation loans have higher chances of defaults.
-    -   Major purchases have a lower likelihood of loan defaults .
+    -   Major purchases have a lower likelihood of loan defaults.

 4. Home Ownership Impact :
     -   Applicants without homes are more likely to default on loans.

 5. Loan Amount Distribution :
     -   Small business loans have the highest median, 95th percentile, and 75th percentile of loan amounts.